- For Researchers

 https://uk.sagepub.com/en-gb/eur/open-access-agreements-at-sage/sweden

-The agreement gives authors of participating institutions the right to publish their articles in Springer Nature's range of fully open access journals free of charge (462 titles).
+The agreement gives Lnu authors the right to publish their articles with open access free of charge in all of the publisher's open access journals and the majority of the publisher's hybrid journals.

-The agreement gives authors from participating institutions the right to publish their articles open access in the publisher's hybrid journals (Open Select - about 2200 titles), and in the publisher's fully open journals (about 185 titles).
+The agreement gives authors from participating institutions the right to publish their articles open access in the publisher's hybrid journals (Open Select), and in the publisher's fully open journals.
+Publication in journals from the publishers Dove Medical Press and PeerJ and on the Faculty of 1000 platform is not included.

 Research and review articles are included in the agreement.
 These are usually categorised as "Article", "Research Article", "Review" or "Review Article", but variations exist.
 Other article types such as Editorials, Announcements and Book Reviews are not included.